On the Semantic Latent Space of Diffusion-Based Text-to-Speech Models: Experimental Results

-Additionally, we measured the accuracy of gender classification using human annotators and the same 20 speakers.
-Following the analysis at Figure \ref{fig:unsup}, while editing along PC1 we used $\lambda=3/-3$ for male/female speakers, for effective gender alteration.
+Additionally, we measured the accuracy of gender classification as evaluated by human annotators on the same 20 speakers.
+Following the analysis in Figure \ref{fig:unsup}, to ensure effective gender alteration, we used $\lambda=3$ or $-3$ for originally male or originally female speakers, respectively, while editing along PC1.
 For PC2, $\lambda=-2$ was used to maximize HNR.
 PC1-edited samples were successfully classified as the contrasting gender with an even higher accuracy than un-edited ones (Table \ref{tab:unsuervised}).

 \textbf{Acoustic properties evaluation}.
 Using the same setup, we assessed speech naturalness using MOS.
-Table \ref{tab:unsuervised} compares the perceived naturalness of samples with and without latent editing.
+Table \ref{tab:unsuervised} compares the perceived naturalness of samples with and without latent editing, presenting similar scores between the groups.
 The Wilcoxon rank sum test indicated no statistically significant difference in the MOS between groups (p-value $\gg 0.05$).
 Thus, we conclude that speech editing through unsupervised latent space manipulation does not compromise the acoustic quality.